0x02f0bcd4/uUTF8/README.md

  - Don't give me clean code bullshit.
  - Prefer composition over inheritance (if supported).

+# Versioning
+This project uses [semver](https://semver.org/).
+Initial stable release is 0.0.0.

 # Don't bullshit me with politics.

 I don't care about any politics.
 I'm a heterosexual, biological male.
 I'll only use three gender pronoun - He/Him, She/Her and They/Them.
 Whether you are biological or artificial, that doesn't matter to me.
 What's your sexuality that also doesn't matter to me.
 I'm not hesitant in using Master/Slave terminology.
 Whenever I'm going to talk with you, expect extreme professionalism.
 I won't care if this professionalism is going to cost your emotion being hurt.
 And whenever you are joining a conversation, I'm also expecting that type of professionalism from you, whether that being with me, or someone else in the same conversation.
 If you are harassing someone outside of my project or not, I don't care.
+Disgracing race, religion, misogyny, misandry aren't allowed.